 - Why should I raise finance on Crowdcube?

-- What fees does Crowdcube charge?
+- What fees does Crowdcube charge for raising finance on the platform?

 - How much can I raise?